Spectrum Imaging

 1. Remove a survey ROI.

-Use the mouse to click the ROI marker while you press the Delete key on the keyboard.
-If all survey ROIs of the current SI mode are removed, the STEM-SI palette automatically reverts to mode selection state.
+Click the ROI marker with the mouse while you press the Delete key on the keyboard.
+If you remove all survey ROIs of the current SI mode, the STEM-SI palette automatically reverts to the mode selection state.

 Survey ROI types